Real talk: Most interviews are not great, or scientific, or anything you need them to be.

 - Where do you see yourself in five years?

 - Can you explain these gaps in employment?

 Now, at a certain level all these questions are necessary to ask — although at every other level, they’re generic, they’ve been around for years, and most candidates know how to “game” them.
-It’s very rare to get at specific skills or ways of thinking through these questions.
+It’s very rare to get at specific skills or ways of thinking through these common interview questions.